Recipe: Thai Ginger Chicken Stir-Fry

-And if you already rely on stir-frying for quick, healthy and satisfying meals, you will be happy to add this gingery new recipe in your home cooking repertoire.
+And if you already rely on stir-frying for quick, healthy, and satisfying meals, you will be happy to add this gingery recipe to your home-cooking repertoire.

 Thai Ginger Chicken Stir-Fry (Gai Pad Khing)

-8 ounces boneless skinless chicken breast or thigh, cut into bite-size pieces (about 1/4-inch thick)
+boneless, skinless chicken breast or thigh, cut into bite-sized pieces (about 1/4-inch thick)

-2 green onions, ends trimmed, cut crosswise into 1-inch pieces
+medium scallions, ends cut crosswise into 1-inch pieces

-1 cup thinly sliced red bell pepper (about 1 small pepper)
+thinly sliced red bell pepper (from about 1 small pepper)

 Cooked white rice or brown rice, for serving

-In a small bowl, mix together the fish sauce, oyster sauce and sugar.
-Keep near the stove along with the chicken and vegetables.
+Place the fish sauce, oyster sauce, and sugar in a small bowl and stir to combine.
+Keep near the stove, along with the chicken and vegetables.

 Heat a wok or large skillet over high heat until very hot.
 Add the oil and swirl the pan to coat the bottom.
-Add the chicken in an even layer and let sear, undisturbed, for about 1 minute.
-Add garlic, stir and continue cooking for 1 minute, stirring constantly.
+Add the chicken in an even layer and sear, undisturbed, for about 1 minute.
 Chicken will be lightly browned, but not cooked through.
-Add the green onions, bell pepper, onions, ginger and sauce.
-Stir-fry for 2-3 minutes, until the chicken is cooked through and the bell peppers and onions are tender-crisp.
+Add the bell pepper, onions, scallions, ginger, garlic, and sauce.
+Stir-fry for 3 to 4 minutes, until the chicken is cooked through and the bell peppers and onions are crisp-tender.
 Serve immediately, with plain white or brown rice.